 Commercial Information

 The Regulations now require information regarding cash flow for projects in petroleum retention leases and petroleum production licences, as well as GHG holding leases.
-For petroleum titles, information should be filled in on the “Commercial Assumptions”, “Cashflow”, and where required on the “Phasing” and “Capital Costs” sheets.
+For petroleum titles, information should be filled in on the “Commercial Assumptions”, “Cashflow”, and where required, on the “Phasing” and “Capital Costs” sheets.
 Further instructions exist in the spreadsheet template.

 Successive year reporting should replace forecast values with actual values as appropriate.